PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 PostHog apps are the brainchild of our [first ever hire](/blog/posthog-first-five), Marius Andra.

 Marius wanted a Google Analytics-style world map view for PostHog during our Tuscany offsite hackathon, but he had a problem.
-The map required location data from IP addresses but, while there were many services to do this, connecting them to event data was difficult.
+The map required location data from IP addresses.
+While there were many services to do this, connecting them to event data was difficult.

 ![Map](../images/blog/how-we-built-an-app-server/map.png)